Turkey realises Ottoman dream with rail tunnel linking Europe to Asia

 SULTAN'S PROJECT

-Erdogan has called the Marmaray the project of the century and says it fulfils an age-old "dream of our ancestors".
+Erdogan has called the Marmaray the project of the century and says it fulfills an age-old "dream of our ancestors".

 Plans for a rail tunnel below the Bosphorus date to at least 1891, when Ottoman Sultan Abdulhamid, a patron of public works whom Erdogan frequently evokes, had French engineers draft a submerged tunnel on columns that was never built.